offen/analyticstxt/README.md

 # analytics.txt

-## A proposed standard which allows websites and services to disclose information about their usage of analytics software and user tracking.
+## A File Format for Discoverable Usage of Analytics

 This is the working area for the individual Internet-Draft, "A proposed standard which allows websites and services to disclose information about their usage of analytics software and user tracking.".